iotaledger/iota.py/docs/transfers.rst

 to the the transaction, resulting in the attached transaction trytes.
 Nodes validate the proof-of-work of a transaction by calculating the transaction's hash from the attached transaction trytes.
-If the resulting hash has at least ``minimum weight magnitude`` number of trailing zero trits, it is correct.
+If the resulting hash has at least ``minimum weight magnitude`` number of trailing zero trits, the transaction is valid.

 In PyOTA, use :py:meth:`~Iota.attach_to_tangle` to carry out this step.